AmritaNeogi/AmritaNeogi.github.io/_pages/Experience.md

        <p style="line-height: 1.5;font-size: 15px;">

 1. <strong>Thorough Data Extraction and Standardization in REDCap:</strong><br><br>
-   Extract data from various sources and transform them into standardized formats and build analytical project databases in REDCap.
+   Extract data from various sources and transform them into standardized formats and build analytical project databases in REDCap, enhancing data accessibility and saving 15% of data preparation time.
 This involves a meticulous approach to ensure that data is accurately captured and formatted for further analysis.
 <br><br>
 2. <strong>Optimization of Database Programs for Seamless Querying:</strong><br><br>
    Optimize database programs to facilitate efficient data querying processes; thereby enhancing the performance of database systems, allowing users to retrieve the required information rapidly and without encountering performance constraints.